Blog / Framework & Concepts

 Email account, server, workstation, application, network device?

-System logs, memory dumps, network traffic?
+System logs, memory dumps, network traffic — would forensics yield material evidence?

 Integration with Cyber Crime Frameworks